receiptline/receiptjs/README.md

   - `offline`: printer is off or offline
   - `disconnect`: printer is not connected

+## receiptSerial.drawer

+The receiptSerial.drawer instance property is a string representing the cash drawer status.

+### Value

+- A string representing the cash drawer status.
+  - `drawerclosed`: drawer is closed
+  - `draweropen`: drawer is open
+  - `offline`: printer is off or offline
+  - `disconnect`: printer is not connected

+## receiptSerial.invertDrawerState(invert)

+The invertDrawerState() instance method inverts cash drawer state.

+### Parameters

+- `invert` &lt;boolean&gt;
+  - if true, invert drawer state

+### Return value

+- None.

 ## receiptSerial.close()

 The close() instance method closes the connection.